MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine_observer.md

 * **context**: The same context that was passed to ProtectionEngine::GetTemplatesAsync

-An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::GetTemplatesAsync](undefined) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetTemplatesSuccess](undefined) or [ProtectionEngine::Observer::OnGetTemplatesFailure
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::GetTemplatesAsync and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetTemplatesSuccess or [ProtectionEngine::Observer::OnGetTemplatesFailure

 ### OnGetRightsForLabelIdSuccess function
 Called when rights were retrieved successfully.